-Finding travel insurance that includes proper cover for cycling can be a chore.
-Most of us have an annual policy we’ve got through our bank, or we pick up the first result on Google before a trip.
-It might not completely cover a missed flight, the excess might be a little more than we expected, but ultimately they are all much the same.
+Finding travel insurance that includes proper cover for cycling can be a bit of a challenge.
+Most of us have an annual policy through our bank or we pick up the first result on Google before a trip.
+It might not completely cover a missed flight, the excess might be a little more than we expected, but ultimately, they all offer much the same.
 It evens out in the end, or it does on a beach holiday at least.

-Every year, thousands of riders head for the continent for events like Etape du Tour or Mallorca 312.
-Triathletes are competing in races from super sprints to Iron Man, and touring cyclists are covering spectacular distances right across the globe.
-While many of these cyclists consider themselves covered by their travel insurance, in a worrying number of cases, they aren’t.
+Every year, thousands of riders head for the continent for events like Étape du Tour or Mallorca 312; triathletes are competing in races from super sprints to Iron Man, and touring cyclists are covering spectacular distances right across the globe.
+While many of these cyclists assume they are covered by their travel insurance, in a worrying number of cases, they aren’t.

-We asked a hundred cyclists and triathletes who were travelling abroad at least once a year to race how confident they were their travel insurance covered them.
+We asked a hundred cyclists and triathletes who were racing abroad at least once a year how confident they were that their travel insurance covered them.
 27% were very confident, 22% were fairly confident, but 51% were unsure.
 38% weren’t even sure their travel insurance was valid in the country they were riding in, let alone if it extended to racing.

-Only 4% of the cyclists and triathletes we asked rode abroad without any cover at all, so we clearly see the need for travel insurance, but it is the uncertainty over what we are actually covered for that is a worry.
+We were glad to find that only 4% of the cyclists and triathletes asked rode abroad without any cover at all, but it is the uncertainty over the cover provided that is a worry.
 To make things worse, of the riders who were completely confident they were covered while racing abroad, we found several who weren’t after looking at the policy wording of their chosen provider.

 So where does this problem come from?
 It’s not fair to blame the customer.
 An insurance company should be making it perfectly clear what it is they are and are not covering.
-Answers to our questions should be straight forward and easy to find, and we should be able to make informed choices without the headache of having to sit in a call centre queue to ask.
+Answers to our questions should be straight forward and easy to find, and we should be able to make informed choices without the headache of sitting in a call centre queue to get our answers.

-If you want to jump ahead, we’ve put a helpful list of things you should check with your insurance company before travelling for cycling which often cause confusion.
+If you want to jump ahead, we’ve put together a helpful list of the often confusing things you should check with your insurance company before travelling.

 While ‘winter sports’ cover does exactly as it says on the tin, cycling travel insurance seems to be far more complicated.

-The advice is not to assume that your travel insurance is automatically covering you.
-Cycling in all its forms is continuing to grow rapidly in the UK, and the insurance companies are taking notice.
-Hopefully we will begin to see more companies giving some thought to cyclist and triathletes, with cycling travel insurance coming in line with ski cover, becoming simplified and easier to understand.
+Our advice is don’t assume that your travel insurance is covers you.
+Cycling in all its forms is continuing to grow rapidly in the UK and the insurance companies are taking notice.
+Hopefully we will begin to see more companies giving some thought to cyclist and triathletes, with cycling travel insurance coming in line with ski cover, becoming simpler and easier to understand.

-In the mean time, it is important to double check.
-Because ‘cycling’ is on a list of insured activities, does not necessarily mean the type of cycling you will be doing is.
+In the meantime, it is important to double check.
+Just because ‘cycling’ is on a list of insured activities, that does not necessarily mean that your cycling activity is covered.
 There may be an additional level of cover needed, or you might need to move your insurance somewhere else entirely.
-Give your insurer a call, tell them what you plan to do with your bike, and ask if you are covered for it.
+Give your insurer a call, tell them what you plan to do with your bike, and check you are covered.
 It could save you a fortune.

 The travel insurers aren’t trying to catch you out or trick you into being uninsured.
-However, they are putting the burden of making sure on their customers.
-Before you set off for your trip, there are aspects of your travel insurance you should check, and if it isn’t obvious from their documents, you should give them a call and ask.
+However, they are offloading the burden of clarification onto their customers.
+Before you set off for your trip, there are aspects of your travel insurance that need to be checked, and if it isn’t obvious from their documents, you should give them a call and ask:

 - Are you covered when cycling is the primary purpose of your trip?